-Periodic paralysis is a rare condition that is usually inherited.
+Periodic paralysis is a rare groups of conditions.
 It causes occasional episodes of severe muscle weakness.
-The two most common types of periodic paralysis are hypokalemic and hyperkalemic.
+The most common types of periodic paralysis are hypokalemic, hyperkalemic and Andersen-Tawil syndrome.
+Less common forms include paramyotonia congenita von Eulenburg, thyrotoxic, distal renal tubular acidosis, X-linked episodic muscle weakness syndrome, and congenital myasthenic syndromes.

 Factors that increase your chance of developing periodic paralysis include: